What Constitutes Sexual Harassment in the Workplace?

 - Constant and / or unjustified criticism of their work.

 Proving bullying can be more difficult than showing sexual harassment took place, but it is worth availing of legal counsel should the bullying prevent a person from working.
 For the sake of mental and physical health it may also be worth considering visiting a mental health professional should the issues affect the person on a deep level.
 Approaching your employer about the bullying should be the first step one takes.
-However, where they have not taken action, not taken sufficient action or are themselves the source of the bullying then it is time to consider legal action.
+However, where they have not acted, not taken sufficient action or are themselves the source of the bullying then it is time to consider legal action.